vvv-school/assignment_dl-tuning/README.md

 ```

 1. check that the training produced the `final.caffemodel`!
-2. have a look at the `caffeINFotrain.txt` and `caffeINFOval.txt`, to have an idea of the train/validation performances achieved during training.
+2. have a look at the `caffeINFOtrain.txt` and `caffeINFOval.txt`, to have an idea of the train/validation performances achieved during training.
 2. finally look at `test_acc.txt`: is it reasonable?
 How do you think could be improved?

 ## Bonus questions